k8s-docs/cert-manager-docs/source/tutorials/acme/nginx-ingress.md

 ---
 title: Securing NGINX-ingress
-description: 'cert-manager tutorials: Using ingress-nginx to solve an ACME HTTP-01 challenge'
+description: "cert-manager tutorials: Using ingress-nginx to solve an ACME HTTP-01 challenge"
 ---

 This tutorial will detail how to install and secure ingress to your cluster